jclausen/cbmongodb/README.md

 var is_loaded=person.loaded(); //will return true
 ```

 There is a special `_id` value that is created by MongoDB when the document is inserted.
-This can serve as your "primary key" (e.g. - when you query for it directly, Mongo is super-duper fast):
+This can serve as your "primary key" (e.g. - when you query for it directly, Mongo is really, really fast):
 ```
 var pkey=person.get_id();
 ```